How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Extrascleral ballooning

-Extrascleral ballooning cannot restore extensive tissue damage, and does not help with hemorrhages in the intraocular cavity.
+Extrascleral ballooning cannot restore extensive tissue damage and does not help with hemorrhages in the intraocular cavity.

 On the 5-7th day of the postoperative period, the balloon is removed, because during this time the tissues are completely regenerated.
-The efficiency of extrascleral treatment is 98%.
+The effectiveness of extrascleral treatment is 98%.
 The duration of the procedure is about 2 hours.

 3. Electrophysiological study.
 During the procedure, the device registers changes during electrical stimulation of the eyeball.
 Allows you to identify defects in the structure of the retina and determine the path of the signal to the cerebral cortex.